Chickasaw plum is a native shrub or small tree that makes an attractive Florida-friendly addition to any yard.

 Chickasaw plum will perform best in full sun, though it can also be planted in dappled shade.
 It will grow in a wide range of soil types but prefers an acid pH.
 If you don’t know your soil pH, your county Extension office can help.

 When planting this or any shrub or tree, dig a hole that’s at least one and a half times as wide as the root ball but one inch shallower.
 Place the root ball in the hole and fill it in with soil, but don’t put any soil on top of the root ball.

 Water the plant on a regular schedule until it’s established.
 After that it will be fairly drought tolerant, though it will perform best if it’s given some water during dry spells.
 It’s also resistant to most pests and diseases.

 Chickasaw plum usually produces suckers around the base of the trunk.
 If you prefer a groomed appearance, you can prune these back to keep the tree in its best form.
 Another option is to allow the suckers to grow into a thicket around the plant that can serve as a home for birds, butterflies, and other wildlife.

-For more information on Chickasaw plum, contact your county Extension office.
+For more information on Chickasaw or flatwoods plum, contact your county Extension office.